rabaur/rew-learning-variational/README.md

 ![Preference Reward Learning](figures/preference_reward_learning.png)

-**Results**: The preference-based approach successfully learns the reward structure from trajectory comparisons.
-While the reconstruction is less precise than IID learning, it correctly identifies the goal region and learns a reasonable approximation of the sparse reward function.
-At the same time, we can observe that rewards vary more erratically compared to the IID and VAE approaches, hinting at overfitting.
+**Results**: The preference-based approach identifies the goal region and learns a reasonable approximation of the reward function.
+However, in the low-reward regions, we can see that it overfitst to "spurious" patterns in the preference data, leading to "cloud-like" patterns in the learned rewards.

 **Strengths**:
 - Works with human-like preference data